Christopher-Hayes/hayes.software/src/index.md

 I'm a *big believer* in the work happening on the fediverse.
 It's a “new” place where people from different social networks can see, chat, and follow each other.

-It's on open-source software, with servers maintained by volunteers and funded by the community.
-The tech that allows this is an official web standard.
+It's using open-source software, with servers maintained by volunteers, funded by the community—all on the social web standard.

 I run [nutmeg.social](https://nutmeg.social/about), a Mastodon server for [#Connecticut](https://nutmeg.social/tags/Connecticut), USA.